Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

 	.	tab x, gen(x_)

-However, this becomes cumbersome when you have multiple categorical variables, since you probably need to write a loop:
+However, this approach is cumbersome when you have multiple categorical variables, since you probably need to write a loop:

 	.	foreach var of x y z {
 	.		tab(`i'), gen(`i'_)